conc-at/2015.conc.at/app/jade/speakers.md

 * [Because “imagine everyone's naked” is terrible advice](http://speaking.io/)
 * [We Are All Awesome](http://weareallaweso.me/)

+We want to support our speakers and thus will cover their travel and accommodation.
+We hope this will help you in your decision to submit a talk and we will do our best to get you and your talk to Salzburg.

 So please go ahead, pick your topic and [submit a talk](https://docs.google.com/forms/d/15yV_CLH45PyITDLPLg8R-toCXoWgBOPteyOPXuh2w0A/viewform)!

 Still not sure?
 Both Hannes and Stephan would be happy to hear from you and help you make your talk a reality.
 [Contact us](mailto:talks@conc.at)!